hilmi-yilmaz/malloc_failer/README.md

 ```

 :warning: **Make sure you are using a memory error detection tool, so that leaks can be found.
 Examples of such detectors are ASAN (AdressSanitizer) or Valgrind.**

+## :mailbox: Contribute

+Found a bug?
+Ran into a specific problem?
+Missing a feature?
+Feel free to **file a new issue** with a respective title and description on the [issue page](https://github.com/hilmi-yilmaz/malloc_failer/issues).
+You can also ask questions in [GitHub Discussion](https://github.com/hilmi-yilmaz/malloc_failer/discussions).

 ## :blue_book: License
 [MIT](https://opensource.org/licenses/MIT)